Frequently Asked Questions About Camp

 My child is shy; will she fit in?

 Our staff are trained to help all campers fit in.
-The first day of camp is spent learning people's names, becoming familiar with the camp set-up and the week's activities.
-The buddy system is used when moving between activities, so no camper is left alone.
-Our cabin group period, before dinner, helps friendships develop among cabin mates.
+The first day of camp is spent learning people's names, and becoming familiar with the camp set-up and the week's activities.
+The buddy system is used when moving between activities so no camper is left alone.
+Our cabin group period–before dinner–helps friendships develop among cabin mates.

 What options are available for transportation to and from camp?

 Each week we pick up and drop off campers at the St. Louis International Airport.
 Transportation service between camp and the airport is available for a fee of $85 for the trip to camp, and $100 for the return trip to the airport for departure home.
-(Please see our Transportation Request form for restrictions ~ Extra fees will apply for Southwest Airlines and flights outside our time frame. ~ For more information see the transportation section of our Parent Handbook.)
+(Please see our Transportation Request Form for restrictions ~ Extra fees will apply for Southwest Airlines and flights outside our time frame. ~ For more information see the transportation section of our Parent Handbook.)

-Flights should be scheduled to arrive between 10 am and 1 pm on the first day of camp and depart between 1 pm and 4 pm on the last day of camp.
-We must have exact flight information by May 1.
-A late fee will be assessed for flight information received after May 1st.
+Flights should be scheduled to arrive between 10 am and 1 pm on the first day of camp, and depart between 1 pm and 4 pm on the last day of camp.
+We must have exact flight information by May 1st; a late fee will be assessed for flight information received after May 1st.

 Most of our campers are driven to camp by their parents or carpool with a friend.
 Parents driving from long distances often spend the night in one of our area hotels.